- Instructions for Form 1040NR-EZ - Introductory Material

 The routing number on a deposit slip is different from the routing number on your checks,

-Your deposit is to a savings account that does not allow you to write checks,
+Your deposit is to a savings account that does not allow you to write checks, or

 Check the appropriate box for the type of account.
 Do not check more than one box.
 If the deposit is to an account such as an IRA, health savings account, brokerage account, or other similar account, ask your financial institution whether you should check the "Checking" or "Savings" box.
 You must check the correct box to ensure your deposit is accepted.
-If your deposit is to a myRA or a TreasuryDirect® online account, check the "Savings" box.
+If your deposit is to a TreasuryDirect® online account, check the "Savings" box.

 The account number can be up to 17 characters (both numbers and letters).
 Include hyphens but omit spaces and special symbols.
 Enter the number from left to right and leave any unused boxes blank.
 On the sample check, the account number is 20202086.
 Do not include the check number.